fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 ## Adding Sounds

-Sounds are a great way to make your game have a more intersting experience.
+Sounds are a great way to make your game have a more interesting experience.
 Little beeps can go a long way!
 They can also be a part of how the game works.

 It would be really nice to have a quick little beep every time the "^" symbol moves, and have the beeping go faster as it moves faster.
 That could help players get into the rhythm of this game!